-Both the 1D and the 50D have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the 50D have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the 50D was followed by the Canon 60D.
 Further information on the features and operation of the 1D and 50D can be found, respectively, in the Canon 1D Manual (free pdf) or the online Canon 50D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D or the Canon 50D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D: